Argyraspides/SOFTENG-Part-IV-Notes/700A - Research Project/LOG.md

 next steps:

-- Start fine tuning the nano, small, and medium models (humans_only, humans_only_2, humans_only_3 respectively)
+- ~~Start fine tuning the nano, small, and medium models (humans_only, humans_only_2, humans_only_3 respectively)~~
-	- Fine tune them based on varying frozen layers, various epoch count
+	- ~~Fine tune them based on varying frozen layers, various epoch count~~

-- Find two models NOT for humans, e.g., vehicles n shit to validate your human model claim.
-Make sure one of the models is empty and not trained on anything as a control
-	-  Fine tune them based on varying frozen layers, various epoch count (MAKE SURE THEY ARE THE SAME AS ABOVE)
+- ~~Fine tune models with random weights as a baseline to compare to.~~ -~~Fine tune them based on varying frozen layers, various epoch count (MAKE SURE THEY ARE THE SAME AS ABOVE)~~

-- Finally, fine tune models with random weights as a baseline to compare to.
+- finally, fine-tune two models NOT for humans, e.g., vehicles n shit to validate your human model claim.
 	-  Fine tune them based on varying frozen layers, various epoch count (MAKE SURE THEY ARE THE SAME AS ABOVE)

 Epoch parameters & frozen layers: